-Anchoring or focalism is a term used in psychology to describe the common human tendency to rely too heavily, or “anchor,” on one trait or piece of information when making decisions.
-During normal decision making, individuals anchor, or overly rely, on specific information or a specific value and then adjust to that value to account for other elements of the circumstance.
+Anchoring or focalism is a term used in psychology to describe the common human tendency to “anchor,” or rely too heavily on one trait or piece of information when making decisions.
+During normal decision making, individuals anchor, or overly rely, on specific information.
+Then adjust to that value to account for other elements of the circumstance.

 Well that’s what science daily says, which is entirely true.
 So much so, it’s usually an unconscious act, you never really realize that you anchor a lot of stuff.
-I never realized until today that I have an anchored moment that I’ve always wanted to share, I always think about it when I’m faced with some seemingly existential crisis and I’m in need of a power boost, power quote and power meal.
-I’m just in need of some ‘pow’ to shake me off the funk.
+I never realized until today that I have an anchored moment that I’ve always wanted to share.
+I always think about it when I’m faced with some seemingly existential crisis.

 One of them smiled at me and said, ‘Excuse me beautiful, please could you give us 20 bob’

 That opening line!!!
 Why did they say I’m beautiful?
 Why?
 They had me hook, line and sinker.
 He was such a confident kid probably 7 plus he was smiling ear to ear and he called me beautiful!!
 That’s the way to greet a lady, confidence and flattery.
 My mood was chirpier.
 I asked them what they would be using the 20 shilling to do.

 ‘To buy sweets’ they replied in such obvious tone, they almost made me feel silly asking.
 These kids were so adorable.
 I decided that I’d accompany them to the shop to ensure that they were buying what they stated.
 As we walked to the nearest kiosk, we shared the most amusing conversation

 Read Also: When those Days come, STAND TALL

 ‘So why aren’t the two of you at school?’